-It’s a simple principle: organize your entire site in such a way that any user can quickly understand how your site is structured.
+It’s simple in principle: organize your entire site in such a way that any user can quickly understand how your site is structured.
 That way, users can find the information they’re looking for quickly and effectively and without seeking assistance from other people.

-There are many websites with a phenomenal taxonomy, even more that have a decent one.
+There are many websites with a phenomenal taxonomy, and even more that have a decent one.
 However, there are also healthcare sites with taxonomies that don’t make the slightest sense to anyone outside of the IT department that built that website.

 Here’s an example:

 As I said above, the operative rule in healthcare website design (or any website) is to have a persistent, intuitive and logical organization of information on your site so that a user always knows where they are within the website and how to access other pieces of information there.

 That sounds simple – but sometimes it’s not.